BombShellReaper/Palworld-Linux-Server/README.md

     cd

-Create a directory while logged in as the user you created:
+Create a directory to place you scripts.
+Change the "*name*" with the desired username:

-    mkdir scripts
+    mkdir name

+Change to the new directory.
+Change the "*name*" with the one you just created:

+    cd name

 Create a script called palworld.sh: